Senozoid/ZC1-handbook/combat.md

 ## Physical Damage

-- The only weapons contributing positively to outgoing damage are the equipped weapon(s) which can affect the chosen target (not out of range and not immune to the weapon).
-However, all equipped weapons contribute to the total weapon effort.
-- Physical damage has 3 components, which are blunt damage, cutting damage and piercing damage.
+Physical damage has 3 components, which are blunt damage, cutting damage and piercing damage.
 All calculations are done separately and symmetrically regarding these components.
 Both the [defence](glossary.md#defence) and [damage](glossary.md#damage) stats, as well as [weapon power](glossary.md#power) and [armour rating](glossary.md#rating), consider the three components to be independent of each other.
+In some contexts, the sum of the three components of a physical damage is referred to as the total of that physical damage.

 ### Dealing Damage

 #### Things to note:

 - Outgoing physical damage is determined by the attacker's Strength attribute, equipped weapon(s), and damage modifiers.
+- The only weapons contributing positively to outgoing damage are the equipped weapon(s) which can affect the chosen target (not out of range and not immune to the weapon).
+However, all equipped weapons contribute to the Strength requirements.
-- Each weapon requires an effort to be effective.
+- Each weapon has a Strength requirement, ie., requires an effort to be effective.
 For a ranged weapon, it is the draw-weight.
 For a melee or a thrown weapon, it is thrice the weight of the weapon.
-- The further the total effort of equipped weapon(s) exceeds the wielder's Strength, the further the wielder's turrnrate and accuracy are reduced.
+- The further the total effort required for equipped weapon(s) exceeds the wielder's Strength, the further the wielder's turrnrate and accuracy are reduced.
-- If the wielder's Strength exceeds the total effort of equipped weapon(s), there is a roll for extra damage where the maximum is the difference, and the minimum is 0.
+- If the wielder's Strength exceeds the effort required for an equipped melee weapon, there is a roll for extra damage.
+The total of this extra damage cannot exceed the extra Strength or the total of the weapon power.
+And all the components of this extra damage are equal (total/3). [[also see Appendix-3]](appendices.md#appendix-3-the-melee-weapon-puzzle)
 - The probability of the attack completely missing, is determined by the attacker's [accuracy](glossary.md#accuracy) and the target's [evasion](glossary.md#evasion).
 If the attack is evaded, any accompanying effects are also evaded.

 #### Calculations:

 ```
 Miss probability = max(0, (1+OppEva-Acc)/10)

+Melee weapon damage = WeaponPower + ExtraDamage
+Other weapon damage = WeaponPower

-Powers = Sum of powers of weapons valid for chosen target
+BaseDmg = Sum of damages from weapons valid for chosen target
-Efforts = Sum of efforts of all equipped weapons

-BaseDmg = Powers + roll(0, Strength-Efforts)
 Outgoing = Mod(BaseDmg)
 ```